smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 manifest.serviceName = @"My Media App"; // Must be unique across app services. manifest.serviceIcon = [[SDLImage alloc] initWithName:@"Service Icon Name" isTemplate:NO]; // Previously uploaded service icon.
 This could be the same as your app icon. manifest.allowAppConsumers = @YES; // Whether or not other apps can view your data in addition to the head unit.
-If set to `NO` only the head unit will have access to this data. manifest.maxRPCSpecVersion = [[SDMsgVersion alloc] initWithMajorVersion:5 minorVersion:0 patchVersion:0]; // An *optional* parameter that limits the RPC spec versions you can understand to the provided version *or below*. manifest.handledRPCs = @[]; // If you add function ids to this *optional* parameter, you can support newer RPCs on older head units (that don't support those RPCs natively) when those RPCs are sent from other connected applications. manifest.mediaServiceManifest = <#Code#> // Covered below
+If set to `NO` only the head unit will have access to this data. manifest.maxRPCSpecVersion = [[SDLMsgVersion alloc] initWithMajorVersion:5 minorVersion:0 patchVersion:0]; // An *optional* parameter that limits the RPC spec versions you can understand to the provided version *or below*. manifest.handledRPCs = @[]; // If you add function ids to this *optional* parameter, you can support newer RPCs on older head units (that don't support those RPCs natively) when those RPCs are sent from other connected applications. manifest.mediaServiceManifest = <#Code#> // Covered below
 ```